 United Airlines adds 20 flights for fans to attend college football games

-United Airlines is betting big that college football fans are going to want to fly out to see their favorite teams face off against rivals in person this season.
+United Airlines is betting that college football fans are going to want to fly to see their favorite teams face off against rivals in person this season.

 The airline on Tuesday said it is adding 20 nonstop flights and flying larger planes on 115 flights to 30 of the most anticipated college football matchups this fall.